Virginia Fair Housing Act: An Overview

 What Special Protections Are There for People With Disabilities?

 Fair Housing Law requires that landlords provide reasonable accommodations to renters with disabilities as this falls into one of the protected classes.
-As a landlord, you can do this by providing assistance, modifying or changing a rule or policy that can allow a disabled tenant to enjoy their rented premises.
+As a landlord, you can do this by providing assistance, modifying or changing a rule or policy that can allow disabled tenants to enjoy their rented premises.

 For instance, if you have a no-pet policy, you may want to make an exception for disabled individuals who have an assistance animal.